ninadgawad/ninadgawad/README.md

 ## 🚀 Senior Manager of Software Engineering | Tech Leader | Innovator

-👋 Hey there!
+👋 Hello there!
 I'm Ninad, a seasoned Senior Manager of Software Engineering with a passion for driving innovation and leading high-performing teams

 ### Expertise:
 - 🚀 Strategic Leadership: Spearheading software development strategies for optimal business outcomes.